-In Canada, the Primary Care Dermatology Society of Canada was founded in 2016 and is dedicated to creating "a wider awareness and appreciation of the benefits of enhanced dermatology education in primary care and the role of family physicians with a special interest in dermatology."14
+In Canada, the Primary Care Dermatology Society of Canada was founded in 2016 and is dedicated to creating "a wider awareness and appreciation of the benefits of enhanced dermatology education in primary care and the role of family physicians with a special interest in dermatology."15

 "If we train GPs (general practitioners) properly, they should be able to manage most (dermatologic) diseases," said Dr. Shear.
-The Canadian Dermatology Association has concerns about family physicians representing themselves as dermatologists without having proper training.
+The Canadian Dermatology Association, of which Dr. Shear is currently president, has concerns about family physicians representing themselves as dermatologists without having proper training.
 However, Dr. Shear feels that in rural and remote areas where there are no qualified dermatologists, family physicians with a focused interest in dermatology could play a beneficial role.

 In addition, he said, there should be a good working relationship between dermatologists and family physicians so the primary care doctors know they can refer difficult cases to a dermatologist.